aurelio-amerio/techytok/_posts/2019-11-03-lesson-functions.md

 Let's say we have a function which takes many optional parameters, it might become cumbersome for the user to remember the right order.
 That's the case where keyword arguments come in handy!

 Keyword arguments are separated from positional arguments by a semicolon `;` and must always be addressed by their name, although their order is irrelevant.
-They can be both optional and not, though usually we use keyword arguments for optional parameters.
+They can be either optional and not, but usually we use keyword arguments for optional parameters.

 ```julia
 function my_long_function(a, b=2; c, d=3)